 Heroin’s Introduction to America

-At the end of the 19th century, drugs like morphine and opium were already popular.
+At the end of the 19th century, drugs like Opioid Pain Medication and opium were already popular.
 Around the world, they were used recreationally as well as medically.
-Scientists discovered that boiling morphine at length would create a more potent substance.
+Scientists discovered that boiling Opioid Pain Medication at length would create a more potent substance.
 This is what we know today as heroin.

 By 1898, the drug company Bayer began marketing heroin.
 The American Medical Association even approved the use of heroin for the public.
-Physicians widely believed that heroin was less addictive than morphine and capable of healing any number of ailments.
+Physicians widely believed that heroin was less addictive than Opioid Pain Medication and capable of healing any number of ailments.
 We now know, of course, that heroin is far from harmless.

 Within a decade, heroin went from being a medical miracle to an illegal drug.
 Lawmakers passed legislation in 1916 banning the use or sale of the drug.
 It’s fair to say that the law did little good because heroin abuse and addiction is still rampant to this day.